Petros Avetisyan

-Club
+Club career

 Banants

 Born in Yerevan, Avetisyan started his career at Malatia football school that later was renamed as FC Banants.
-After progressing through the club's youth system, he became top scorer of Banants-2 in Armenian First league in 2014/15 season and moved to the first team of the club.
+After progressing through the club's youth system, he became top scorer of Banants-2 in Armenian First league in 2014–15 season and moved to the first team of the club.

-On 11 November 2014 he made his debut in Armenia Premier League in away match against Pyunik.
+On 11 November 2014, he made his debut in Armenia Premier League in away match against Pyunik.
 In two weeks he already was in starting line-up of Banants.

-In 2015/16 he was one of the key players of Banants.
+In 2015–16 he was one of the key players of Banants.
 The club won the Armenian Cup.

 Pyunik

-On 29 July 2016, Avetisyan signed for Pyunik on a 6-month loan deal, and played almost all the matches in Starting line-up of the club in the first half of 2016/17 season.
+On 29 July 2016, Avetisyan signed for Pyunik on a six-month loan deal, and played almost all the matches in Starting line-up of the club in the first half of 2016–17 season.

 On 23 January 2017, he officially was transferred from Banants to Pyunik.

-At the beginning of 2018 he was linked to moving to Ukrainian clubs FC Zorya Luhansk and FC Oleksandriya.
+At the beginning of 2018 he was linked to moving to Ukrainian clubs Zorya Luhansk and FC Oleksandriya.